-While the system was primarily designed to serve children birth to five, some referrals were accepted for children enrolled in after-school or summer programs (2%).
-Referrals involved children ranging in age from 1 to 11 years of age (M=3.86, SD=1.19), though most were between the ages of 3 and 5.
-Most referrals involved male children (82%).
-In terms of race and ethnicity, the majority of children were non-Hispanic Caucasian (63%), followed by non-Hispanic African American (23%) and multi-racial (9%).
+While the system was primarily designed to serve children birth to five, some referrals were received for children enrolled in after-school or summer programs (3%).
+Referrals involved children ranging in age from 0 to 12 years of age (M=3.82, SD=1.26), though most were between the ages of 3 and 5.
+Most referrals involved male children (80%).
+In terms of race and ethnicity, the majority of children were non-Hispanic Caucasian (62%), followed by non-Hispanic African American (23%) and multi-racial (10%).
 Three percent of families were of Hispanic ethnicity.
-Reports indicated that 10% of the children referred were currently in foster care at the time of initial request for support.
-Families received support for children's care from a variety of funding sources, including ABC (38%), CCDF or Foster Care Voucher (21%), Head Start/Early Head Start (13%) and other sources (27%), including private pay, Medicaid, etc.
+Reports indicated that 9% of the children referred were currently in foster care at the time of initial request for support.
+Families received support for children's care from a variety of funding sources, including ABC (34%), CCDF or Foster Care Voucher (23%), Head Start/Early Head Start (10%) and other sources (33%), including private pay, Medicaid, etc.

 Children who exhibit behaviors that teachers find challenging to manage in the classroom are often survivors of trauma, have developmental delays, or are in need of stronger positive relationships with adults in their lives.
 In year 2, we began gathering data on the special needs of children.
-Since then, we have learned that while some some teachers indicated they were not aware of services children are receiving, overall they reported that 23% of children had an Individualized Education Plan, 16% were receiving support from the local education agency, and 45% were receiving services such as speech, occupational, or physical therapy.
+Since then, we have learned that while some teachers indicated they were not aware of services children are receiving, overall, they reported that 21% of children had an Individualized Education Plan, 16% were receiving support from the local education agency, and 42% were receiving services such as speech, occupational, or physical therapy.

-Upon initial referral to BehaviorHelp, almost half (52%) of children referred had reportedly gone through recent changes in their life.
-Center staff also indicated that 45% of children had experienced difficult or traumatic events, including DHS involvement, divorce/separation, parent incarceration, serious illness and injury, and other difficult experiences (i.e., homelessness, parent deployment, witness to violence).
+Upon initial referral to BehaviorHelp, more than half (53%) of children referred had reportedly gone through recent changes in their life.
+Center staff also indicated that 48% of children had experienced difficult or traumatic events, including DHS involvement, divorce/separation, parent incarceration, serious illness and injury, and other difficult experiences (i.e., homelessness, parent deployment, witness to violence).
 Sometimes throughout the course of the case, however, evidence of trauma was discovered in children initially not thought to have experienced difficult life events.
-By case closure, the proportion of children who were reported to have experienced trauma rose to 51%.
+By case closure, the proportion of children who were reported to have experienced trauma rose to 52%.